-- For exports from the US, all NOP certified ingredients, except wine, are automatically considered Swiss equivalent.
-Wine requires additional equivalence verification. - For exports from Canada, live or unprocessed agricultural products and vegetative propagating material and seeds for cultivation must be grown in Canada.
-All COR certified processed agricultural products, including wine, are automatically be considered Swiss equivalent.
+• For exports from the US, all NOP certified ingredients, except wine, will automatically be considered Swiss equivalent.
+Wine requires additional equivalence verification.

+• For exports from Canada, live or unprocessed agricultural products and vegetative propagating material and seeds for cultivation must be grown in Canada.
+All COR certified processed agricultural products, including wine, will automatically be considered Swiss equivalent.